luckenco/luckenco-site/posts/macos-escape-hatch.md

 After resizing the window on macOS, I hit the keybind and the resolution fixes itself.

-Here are the settings, if you want to follow along:

-## VMware Fusion

-### Keyboard & Mouse

-This is important so keybinds work without issues.

-### Processors & Memory

-Set this depending on your workloads.
-Up to 4/5ths seems to work well.

-### Display Setup

-Configure as needed for your display.

-### Additional Setup

-Additionally I remove the Sound as well as Video drivers in the settings.
-For everything media, I use macOS.

-## NixOS

 Download the Graphical ISO Image for ARM and boot into it.
 If you want to mimic my setup, install it without any desktop environment.

 If you want to try this setup or just poke around, here's the repo: https://github.com/caluckenbach/nixos-config